sap-tutorials/sap-build-apps/tutorials/build-apps-cap-service/build-apps-cap-service.md

     You will get a page with information about your service, with a link to the service (`service/RiskManagement`).

     >You will not see anything yet since you are not authorized.
+In the next tutorial, we will test it from SAP Business Application Studio, and in the following tutorial you will access it from SAP Build Apps.

-2. You will need some information about your service to create a destination so that it can be accessed by other applications, like SAP Build Apps.
+2. The destination for your service – so that other services like SAP Build Apps can call it – was already created.
+But if you needed to create it yourself, you would do so by getting information about your service.

-    Go back to the previous page, and on left click **Service Bindings**, and then click `RiskManagement-uaa`.
+    Go back to the previous page, and on the left click **Service Bindings**, and then click `RiskManagement-uaa`.

     ![Service bindings](9-check4.jpg)

-    On the right you will see a service key, and by clicking **View** you will get the client ID, and secret and other information for this service so that you can create a destination.
+    On the right you will see a service key, and by clicking **View** you will get the client ID, and secret and other information for this service that would be needed to create a destination.

     ![Service key](9-check5.jpg)